June 2016 Bulletin cover showing the Broad-bodied Chaser (Libellula depressa).

 The Society is keen to maintain high standards for the Bulletin and welcomes submissions from all members.
 If you wish to discuss a potential topic for an article, please contact us.

 We are unable to send out free/example copies of the Bulletin.
 The AES is a registered charity and the cost of sending out free copies to non-members is prohibitively expensive.
 Please consider supporting our society by becoming a member.
 That way you'll get the Bulletin and all the other benefits of membership.

-Contents of the most recent issue (September 2015)
+Contents of the most recent issue (June 2016)

-- Letter from Spain - 29th in a series - Spanish winter butterflies, notes on 2013-15, part 2 - Keen, D.
+- Letter from Spain - 32nd in a series - notes on the occurrence of the geometrid moth, Isturgia deerraria (Walker, 1861) in this part of Spain - Keen, D.

 - Adventures with moths and butterflies in Ghana, West Africa, in late November 2011, including first workshop on Afrotropical Lepidoptera (part 2) - Waring, P.

 - AES Field Trip.
 Tortoise Bug Eurygaster testudinaria - Lewis, D.

 - Lepidoptera photography and recording in West Papua, July and August 2015 - Broome, G.

 - Book Review: Ladybirds, Naturalists' Handbooks 10 (2nd edition) - Hart, C.